-The earth's trees, plants, and soils provide some of the greatest capabilities to remove and store carbon from the atmosphere.
+The earth's trees, plants and soils provide some of the greatest capabilities to remove and store carbon from the atmosphere.
 Carbon credits provide an opportunity to invest in these solutions, but carbon markets haven't yet scaled to remove the carbon needed to limit global warming to 1.5° C. That's why we're expanding nature-based investments to support our goal of achieving carbon neutrality across our full product life cycle by 2030.

-In 2021, we partnered with Conservation International and Goldman Sachs to launch the Restore Fund, which has closed over \$100 million in projects that forecast to remove over one million metric tons of carbon starting in 2025.
+In 2021, we partnered with Conservation International and Goldman Sachs to launch the Restore Fund, which has closed over \$100 million in projects that are forecast to remove over 1 million tonnes of carbon starting in 2025.
 This fund is unique because it aims to change carbon removal from a cost to a potentially profitable investment.
 By creating a fund that generates both a financial return as well as real and measurable carbon impact, we aim to drive broader change - encouraging capital investment in carbon removal around the globe.

-Carbon removal projects to address nonelectricity emissions - up to 25 percent of 2015 emissions (all scopes)
+non-electricity emissions - up to 25 per cent of 2015 emissions (all scopes)